Google Cloud SQL for SQL Server Setup Guide

 - If you enabled TLS on your database in Step 1, set the Require TLS through tunnel toggle to ON.

-Choose your incremental update method.
+Choose your incremental Update Method.

 Click Save & Test.
 Fivetran tests and validates our connection to your Google Cloud SQL for SQL Server database.
 Upon successful completion of the setup tests, you can sync your data using Fivetran.